ihmeuw/pseudopeople/docs/source/configuration/index.rst

                     cell_probability: 0.05 # Parameter (and value)

 Row-based noise is similar, except that there is no key to specify the column, since it is not column-specific.
-For example to change the probability of row omission in the decennial Census, the configuration would be:
+For example to change the probability of row omission in the Decennial Census, the configuration would be:

 .. code-block:: python